ElektraInitiative/libelektra/src/plugins/yamlcpp/README.md

 ### Other Limitations

 - Adding and removing keys does remove **comments** inside the configuration file
-- The plugin does not store the index of the last array element in the parent key
 - The plugin currently lacks proper **type support** for scalars

 [yaml-cpp]: https://github.com/jbeder/yaml-cpp